 American Express Travel Portal

 The American Express Travel Portal allows you to book flights, hotel, car rentals, and cruises all in one spot.
 Using your Membership Rewards Points to book travel through the portal is one of the easiest ways to redeem your points and using them towards airfare specifically is one of the better options as it will give your points a value of 1 cent each.

-When you redeem your Membership Rewards Points for airfare through the American Express Travel Portal, your points will be worth 1 cent each.
+When you redeem your Membership Rewards Points for airfare through the American Express Travel Portal, your points will have a value of 1 cent each.
 So if a flight costs $275, you would need to use 27,500 Membership Rewards Points to cover it.
 This is one of the best redemption options for Membership Rewards Points outside of transferring them to airline and hotel partners.

-It is possible to get even more value out of your Membership Rewards Points using the American Express Business Platinum Card and American Express Business Gold Card.
+It is possible to get even more value out of your Membership Rewards Points using The Business Platinum Card® from American Express and American Express® Business Gold Card.
 Both of these cards offer a point rebate when you use your Membership Rewards Points to book airfare on the American Express Travel Portal.
 The rebate will apply to:

 - First/Business class with any airline booked through the American Express Travel Portal